Skip to Calculator

 Progressive Overload Week by Week

 Here's how to advance across a 6-week cycle.
-Your starting 70% number is based on your current max — test it on Day 1 before you begin.
+Your starting 70% number is based on your current max, so test it on Day 1 before you begin.

 Example: Airman with a current max of 35 push-ups